 Nobody had ever done that before.
 A lot of people – anybody can write – all of the things I use to write, I just wrote’em first because nobody else could think of writing them.
 But that’s only because I was hungry.
 But I’ve never met anybody, or heard anybody – I hear a lot – I’m not saying it’s better than anything else, I’m saying that I think – I think “like..” is definitely the thing which I do.
 After writing that I wasn’t interested in writing a novel or a play.
 I just had too much, I want to write songs.
 Because it was a whole new category.
 I mean, nobody’s ever really written songs [like that] before, really.

-Like a Rolling Stone was a big commercial hit, at least by Dylan’s standards, rising to number two on the Billboard charts.
+Like a Rolling Stone was a hit, rising to number two on the Billboard charts.
 The song certainly contributed to Dylan’s acceptance as a rock ‘n’ roll star.
-It helped Dylan make the transition from folkie to rock star, and played a large part in the success of his later career.
+It helped Dylan make the transition from folkie to rock star and played a large part in the success of his later career.

 Like a Rolling Stone would be the last song that Tom Wilson would produce for Dylan.
 Wilson was a Harvard graduate and had worked with many of the jazz greats, including John Coltrane.
 When he was first assigned to work with Dylan, Wilson was less than ecstatic.